JetBrains/teamcity-documentation/topics/installation-quick-start.md

 __[Download](https://www.jetbrains.com/teamcity/download/) the free Professional Edition of TeamCity__, the full-featured TeamCity bundled with 3 build agents with a limit of 100 build configurations (or 20, for versions earlier than TeamCity 2017.2).
 After evaluation, you can __switch to the Enterprise Edition__: [Licensing Policy](licensing-policy.md) provides details.
 The pricing is available on the [JetBrains website](https://www.jetbrains.com/teamcity/buy/).

-Earlier versions are available on the [Previous Releases Downloads](https://confluence.jetbrains.com/display/TW/Previous+Releases+Downloads) page.
+Earlier versions are available [here](previous-releases-downloads.md) page.

 ## Install TeamCity